.

 Great Heart by John West Davidson and John Rugge

 A botched attempt to cross Labrador by canoe leads to a race between a dead man's wife and his former partner.
 The heroes are a woman and a "half breed."
 The first bit is harrowing as it describes the paddlers starving.
 The second is just compelling reading.
-B&N.com: More Information
+Amazon.com: More Information

 Best Biography